-If you are reading this and haven’t already, I suggest you back-up right now to part one of this series.
+If you are reading this and haven’t already done part one of this series, back up now.
 Why?
 Because this process can give you some beautiful insights into creating intentions for a new beginning.
 This process can help you understand where you are at the moment and where you might like to direct your life.
-You can do this anytime, the beginning of a new year, on your birthday, or just because.
+You can do this anytime, at the beginning of a new year, on your birthday, or just because.

 While living in the flow is a beautiful way to be and something many of us aspire to, it is also human nature to want to grow and expand and do more.
 Creating intentions about what that expansion looks like is like choosing a direction and starting out.

 Like any journey whether or not we get to the end will depend on many factors; how clear the pathway is, how much we are able to prepare, how willing we are to do the journey as it gets more complex.
 So creating intentions doesn’t actually mean that you will get exactly there.
 That is when we need goals.
 Goals include precise and clear steps to our desired outcome.
 So we need intentions for where we want to go and clear goals to get there.

 Before you begin your interpretation have a look at your drawing.
 Centre yourself and begin to delve into what it is sharing with you.
 Have a pen and paper handy to make some notes.
 To watch a youtube of this process and see the analysis in more detail click here.